The NBA finally appears willing to consider expansion. For Seattle, that’s genuine cause for excitement.

 “ … I’m not saying it’s not possible.
 I kind of like the idea at a lot of levels, because I think Seattle would add incremental value in different ways.”

 If perpetual iconoclast Mark Cuban is on board, this idea has legs.
-He believes it makes particular sense as the league transitions from what he calls “traditional linear TV” to streaming and director-to-consumer models.
+He believes it makes particular sense as the league transitions from what he calls “traditional linear TV” to streaming and direct-to-consumer models.

 And what makes Seattle so viable now is that we suddenly have a state-of-the-art arena that, as Times reporter Geoff Baker detailed on Wednesday, has been designed specifically with the NBA in mind.
 While the perceived deficiencies of KeyArena led to the Sonics’ departure, its opulent replacement, Climate Pledge Arena — built for hockey, but up to code for the NBA — could clinch their return.

-Is there a potential owner willing to pony up $2 billion, or even 3?
+Is there a potential owner willing to pony up $2 billion, or even $3 billion?
 Seattle is not short in the billionaire department, although the biggest whale of them all, Amazon’s Jeff Bezos, has not yet shown himself to be much of a sports guy.
 But the beauty of Tim Leiweke and the Oak View Group that is building the new arena is that they have nationwide business connections.

-That’s evident in the diverse list of owners of the NHL team that will occupy the new building, along with the WNBA Seattle Storm.
+That’s evident in the diverse list of owners of the NHL team that will occupy the new building, along with the WNBA’s Storm.
 And their connections are deeply tied to the NBA as well.
 They could no doubt find interested parties, if they haven’t already lined them up.

 Yes, NBA expansion is still on the back burner.
 But it’s not hard to imagine a day in the future — suddenly not so distant — when it will start boiling.
 And you can almost taste the feast.